chef/supermarket/README.md

 ### Local Environment

-These instructions are tested and verified on MacOS Catalina (10.15).
+These instructions are tested and verified on macOS Catalina (10.15).

 #### Dependency Services